 Richie’s musical career began when he was a teenager.
 His mother was a schoolteacher, and his maternal grandmother taught music.
 He began playing the saxophone at an early age.
 He soon went on to collaborate with artists such as Michael Jackson, Dionne Warwick, and Diana Ross.
 While he’s best known for his smooth love ballads, he continued to innovate and blend multiple genres.

 The singer’s career exploded during the 1980s.
 Although the American public became less familiar with him, he remained popular overseas.
-He even called a longtime fan of his, a staff writer at the St. Louis Riverfront Times.
+He even called a longtime fan of his, a St. Louis Riverfront Times staff writer.
 In 2004 he couldn’t book many U.S. concerts, but he was still popular in Europe.

 Richie’s first solo album, “Lionel Richie,” was released in 1982 and produced three hit singles.
 The album peaked at number three on the charts and sold more than 4 million copies.
 His follow-up, “Can’t Slow Down,” had five more top singles and won two Grammy awards, including Album of the Year.